dabeku/Scrooby-c/README.md

 # Scrooby-c

-The high performance video and audio stream processor for Scrooby
+A high performance video and audio stream processor for Scrooby